 - Children with ongoing health conditions, such as kidney problems

-Call your doctor if your child hasn’t improved after 24 hours or he has any of these symptoms:
+Call your doctor if your child hasn’t improved after 24 hours or they have any of these symptoms:

 What About Daycare or School?